davemo/blog.davemo.com/app/posts/2011-11-21-the-scna-2011-narrative-suitability-capability-anarchy-and-propaganda.md

     terms of *suitability and capability*.
 -   Let go of suitability solutions if they don't give you any value.
 -   Embrace capability solutions because you might be surprised by their value.

-#### Tags

-capability, craftsmanship, scna, software, suitability

-#### 1005 views and 4 responses

--   Nov 21 2011, 2:45 PM

-    jboesch (Twitter) responded:

-    Awesome write-up dmo!

-    While I like a lot of things about Agile, it drives me nuts when someone thinks to resolve any problem, you simply need to turn to Section III: passage 14, verse 18 of the Agile bible.
-Then kneel and say 10 hail-scrum-marry's.

-    Education \> Indoctrination for sure.

--   Nov 21 2011, 2:54 PM
-    David Mosher responded:
-    You hit the nail on the head.
-I like your "10 hail-scrum-mary's".
-Can I use that? ;)
--   Nov 17 2012, 1:39 PM
-    Inderjit Singh responded:
-    Nice Post!!
--   Nov 17 2012, 1:40 PM
-    Inderjit Singh responded:
-    Nice Post!!